-Hubble remains in safe mode, NASA probe continues
+Hubble Remains In Safe Mode, NASA Probe Continues

 NASA's much-awaited $10 billion James Webb Space Telescope is touted as the successor to the iconic Hubble Space Telescope.

 The telescope, scheduled to be launched on December 18, is a technological marvel.
 Webb will be the largest, most powerful and complex space telescope ever built and launched into space.
-It aims to fundamentally alter understanding of the universe.
+It aims to fundamentally alter understanding of the Universe. —IANS

 On October 23, Hubble's science instruments issued error codes, indicating the loss of a specific synchronisation message.
 This message provides timing information the instruments use to correctly respond to data requests and commands.